-We acknowledge the land on which we sit and we of the Oregon Potters Association members recognize and take time to honor the traditional and indigenous lans and village sites of the Native peoples of the Alsea, Cayuse, Chetcof, Chinook, Clatskanie, Coos, Galice and Applegate, Kalapuya, Molala, Multnomah, Nez Perce, Paiute, Shasta, Siuslaw, Takelma, Tillamook, Tolowa, Tutuni and Coquille, Umatilla, Umpqua, Walla Walla, and the Wasco and Wishram.
+We acknowledge the land on which we sit and we of the Oregon Potters Association members recognize and take time to honor the traditional and indigenous lands and village sites of the Native peoples of the Alsea, Cayuse, Chetcof, Chinook, Clatskanie, Coos, Galice and Applegate, Kalapuya, Molala, Multnomah, Nez Perce, Paiute, Shasta, Siuslaw, Takelma, Tillamook, Tolowa, Tutuni and Coquille, Umatilla, Umpqua, Walla Walla, and the Wasco and Wishram.

-We as an organization ( are going to take time to examine) (are examining) where we are at and what we can do to take actions to show our support.
+We as an organization are examining where we are at and are taking action to show our support.
 This is going to take time.
-(We are all committed to) for all of us to learn, educate and grow into as an organization spanning 400+ members.
-We are going to (identify and) change structures that create barriers for all to participate in our organization.
+We are all committed to learning, educating and growing as an organization spanning 400+ members.
+We are going to identify and change structures that create barriers for all to participate in our organization.

-Create(ing) inclusive language to our official documents such as the bylaws and OPA Manual.
+Creating inclusive language to our official documents such as the bylaws and OPA Manual.

-Change how schools access our Clay in Education residencies so that there is no longer a financial burden for schools to take on by seeking grants to back the cost schools would normally provide.
+Change how schools access our Clay in Education residencies so that there is no longer a financial burden for schools to take on by seeking grants to back the cost schools would normally provide. - Artist in Residence Program

 Seek ways to elevate Black voices and experiences in our organization.

-Commit(ting) to listening and learning as a continuous process.
+Committing to listening and learning as a continuous process.